GTNewHorizons/GTNHIssueHelper/README.md

 ## Refactoring

-This github action setup's code style lean towards a simple throwaway script rather than a full-fledged application.
+This github action's code style lean towards a simple throwaway script rather than a full-fledged application.
 Unless it becomes much more complicated than it is now, I have no intention to change this.

 In any case, a refactor is always welcomed AS LONG AS it's accompanied by some new features.